Accounts Online: Frequently Asked Questions

 A: Yes.
 There is no service fee charged for debit card, check or cash payments.

 Q: What if I don't feel comfortable paying my bill online.
 How do I pay my bill?

 A: Paying your bill electronically is optional.
-You can also pay your bill by printing a copy of the bill from your account and mailing it with the payment to the address listed below, or delivering your check or cash in person.
+You also can pay your bill by printing a copy of the e-bill from your account and mailing it with the payment to the address listed below or by delivering your check or cash in person.